Marriage / Partner Visas

 - The tourist visa application may not be successful.
 Highly unusual for us, but you need to know it’s still a possibility.

-- You MAY marry in Australia on a tourist visa, and you may even apply for a tourist visa with the intention of marrying in Australia.
+- You MAY marry in Australia on a tourist visa, and you may even apply for a tourist visa with a secondary intention of marrying in Australia.
 But it can’t be your primary reason to visit Australia.

 - Marrying in Australia means meeting with a priest or marriage celebrant, arranging a wedding date (they are often booked months ahead), lodging a Notice of Intent to Marry form, and waiting 30 days for a marriage license.
 Trying to organise a wedding AND a complex visa application within a 3 month stay can be stressful and very challenging.